Migrate from Amazon Web Services (AWS) and other platforms to Managed Disks in Azure

 Overview of Managed Disks

 Azure Managed Disks simplifies VM management by removing the need to manage storage accounts.
 Managed Disks also benefit from better reliability of VMs in an Availability Set.
 It ensures that the disks of different VMs in an Availability Set are sufficiently isolated from each other to avoid a single point of failure.
 It automatically places disks of different VMs in an Availability Set in different Storage scale units (stamps) which limits the impact of single Storage scale unit failures caused due to hardware and software failures.
-Based on your needs, you can choose from two types of storage options.
+Based on your needs, you can choose from four types of storage options.
 To learn about the available disk types, see our article Select a disk type.

 Plan for the migration to Managed Disks